 The beam stop is normally placed just before the detector in order to stop the primary beam from damaging the detector.
 It is important that it is properly aligned so that it is blocking all of the beam.
 During alignment a lead shield is attached to the clinger rail just behind the beamstop to block the primary beam in case part of it goes around the beamstop.
 The beamstop can also be moved horizontally and vertically in SPEC using "bsx" or "bsz" commands.
 The beamstop contains a diode inside so that the flux of the beam hitting it can be measured.
 This can be used for centering the beamstop, centering samples by looking for their shadow on the beamstop, or aligning the pinhole and collimator for the high pressure setup.
+The beamstop is usually set as the counter for scans in SPEC.
+The value of the diode reading is also displayed on the piccoammeters application and BXDS SOE2 User application screen as A1604-02-03.

-3.8 Varex Detector
+3.8 Area Detector